-Normally, installation is done by importing the MiCloud Management Portal OVA file into a virtual environment.
+Installation is done by importing the MiCloud Management Portal OVA file into a virtual environment.
 This is the simplest and quickest method of installing MiCloud Management Portal.
 It also ensures that all virtual machine settings are in accordance with Mitel recommendations.
-If MiCloud Management Portal has to be installed manually in a virtual environment (i.e. starting with an MSL install and proceeding through a manual MiCloud Management Portal installation) then the installer must first configure the virtual machine to meet the requirements in reference document [6].
+If MiCloud Management Portal must be installed manually in a virtual environment (i.e. starting with an MSL install and proceeding through a manual MiCloud Management Portal installation) then the installer must first configure the virtual machine to meet the requirements in document [6] in References.